 Mari Jyväsjärvi Stuart (Ph.D.)

-I grew up roaming in the boreal woods of rural northern Finland, in a culture and family where sourcing at least some of your needs from the surrounding landscape was a given.
+I grew up roaming the boreal woods of rural northern Finland, in a culture and family where sourcing at least some of your needs from the surrounding landscape was a given.
 Summers spent at my grandparents’ farm further strengthened my connection to land.
-As a college student, I moved to the U.S. to study, and went on to spend many years spent traveling, studying, and volunteering on 5 continents while pursuing an academic career.
-I hold a PhD in South Asian religions from Harvard University and in my former life taught religion and environmental ethics at Reed College and the University of South Carolina.
-My research focused on the history of the oldest and most radical traditions of simplicity and mindfulness.
+As a college student, I moved to the U.S. and ended up traveling, studying and volunteering on 5 continents while pursuing an academic career.
+I hold a PhD in the study of religion from Harvard University and in my former life taught Asian religions and environmental ethics at Reed College and the University of South Carolina.

-During those same years, I also pursued an alternative education in permaculture design and building the skills of living close to the land.
 In 2016, I made a pivot.
 I quit my tenure-track university job, enrolled in a six-month ecological landscaping training in California, and never looked back.
 I’m a certified permaculture designer and teacher, a certified Ecological Landscaper, and have studied with some of the leading teachers and mentors in regenerative design and regenerative agriculture.
 I work as a project coordinator in a regional carbon farming project, and I cultivate my own and others’ connection to land through my gardening, freelance writing, homesteading skills teaching and edible landscape design work.